My biggest issues with “high protein” recipes in general is that they say that they’re high in protein, but in reality barely have any.

 - On mobile – Just above the table, there is a section for sorting on mobile screens.
 You can select the column to sort by, and then click the arrow button beside it to toggle the direction of the sort.

 I built the interface this way to make the database a lot more useful to different sorts of people.

-For example, if you want to find high protein vegan recipes for athletes or bodybuilding, you should sort by protein content (the default) and prioritize recipes with as much protein as possible.
-(Side note: You might be interested in my vegan athletes page.)
+For example, if you want to find protein packed vegan meals for athletes or bodybuilding, you should sort by protein content (the default) and prioritize recipes with as much protein as possible.

 If that’s a little much for you and you’re just looking for specific types of high protein recipes, I also created simplified list posts that you may prefer.

 - 10 High Protein Low-Carb Vegan Recipes That You’ll Love